Sweet Fizz - natural fizzy juice

 Board for freelance & contract work

 Sweet Fizz is a made-up brand created for the purpose of practicing graphic design.
 The goal was to design a fun and vintage inspired packaging for fizzy juice which comes in 5 different flavours: mango, lime, blueberry, raspberry and watermelon.
 The target audience is both adults and children.
 Sweet Fizz is a natural and refreshing drink for everyone to enjoy.
-The flavour presented in this picture is watermelon.
-I designed the label in Adobe Illustrator and did the mockup in Adobe Dimension.
-I admit that this was an extremely fun project.
-The most exciting part was seeing the project in 3D, I thought it looked pretty realistic!
-Also adding the splashes and bubbles and creating a composition for the final render was a very enjoyable process.
-Can't wait to do more projects like this in the future! :)
+The flavours presented here are: lime, raspberry and watermelon.
+To see more visit my behance: https://www.behance.net/milaklim